 Once you have responded to your offer, your status on the JOIN U of T Portal will change to “Accepted”.
 You have now successfully accepted your offer and will be part of our incoming class in September, congratulations!

 You may be guaranteed a place in residence provided you meet the eligibility criteria indicated on StarRez.
 Your admission letter will indicate whether or not you qualify for the residence guarantee.
 If you are interested in residence, you must log in to StarRez and ensure all required steps are completed.

 In the summer, you will receive information about Get Started and course enrolment.
 Please ensure that you are aware of all conditions of your offer of admission.
 Details are outlined in your status page on JOIN.

-For more information on next steps, visit the You Got In page.
+For more information on preparing for September, visit the Next Steps to Inclusive Excellence web page.

 How do I enroll in courses?

-Begin your journey at U of T Scarborough with Get Started, our online, interactive academic orientation.
+Begin your journey at U of T Scarborough with Get Started, our academic orientation.
 The orientation will introduce you to information and tools needed for academic success.

 Get help choosing your first-year courses and receive answers to your questions by using tools like the Enrolment Cart on ACORN, the Academic Calendar to view courses required for your program of study, the Course Timetable to see when the courses you plan to take are offered, and the Registrar’s Guide for information on course registration, payment deadlines, financial support and academic requirements.

 Visit the Office of the Registrar’s Choosing Courses page for more information on how to select courses.

 What types of scholarships does U of T Scarborough have?